devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/implementation-plan.md

 # Linked List POC implementation plan

-This is a design and delivery plan only.
-No application code is changed by this documentation task.
+This document describes the complete feature delivery.
+The PostgreSQL foundation is now implemented in the branch, while the snapshot API and client workflow remain to be completed.
+The current, ordered work queue is maintained in [next-steps.md](./next-steps.md).

 ## Current integration points